๐Ÿงช

 Common questions about how to reconstitute peptides

 The amount depends on your peptide quantity and desired concentration.
 Common volumes range from 1mL to 3mL.
 Adding more water creates a lower concentration (larger injection volumes but easier to measure small doses).
 Adding less creates a higher concentration (smaller volumes).
-Use a reconstitution calculator to determine the optimal amount for your specific vial size and dose requirements.
+Use a reconstitution calculator to work out the concentration for your specific vial size and the injection volume that is easiest to measure.

 Sterile water lacks the benzyl alcohol preservative found in bacteriostatic water.
 Without this preservative, the reconstituted solution has no antimicrobial protection and should be used within 24 hours as a single-use preparation.
 Bacteriostatic water allows multi-use over typically 28-30 days when stored properly in the refrigerator.